Registered Massage Therapist

 Diploma of Registered Massage Therapy, Langara College, BC

-At the onset of my career, I offered private tutoring sessions to newly-graduated RMT students preparing for their board exams, focusing on orthopedic assessment and physiology.
-After several years, I progressed to working as a Clinic Supervisor in the student clinic at Langara College and was excited to expand my teaching roles further before COVID catalyzed my departure from Vancouver.
+At the onset of my career, I offered private tutoring sessions to new-grad RMT students preparing for their board exams, focusing on orthopedic assessment and physiology.
+After several years, I progressed to working as a Clinic Supervisor in the student clinic at Langara College and was excited to expand my teaching roles further before COVID prompted my departure from Vancouver.
 I continued my role as an educator in Ontario as a Mentor-Tutor for the CMTO, mentoring registrants who require remediation and tutoring clinicians returning to practice after an extended leave-of-absence.